Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

     <Lightbox src="/img/docs/dbt-cloud/visual-editor/two-model-operators.png" width="90%" title="Two model operators in te canvas."/>

-Now you have two source data models and are ready to start transforming the data!
+Now, you have two source data models and are ready to transform the data!

 :::tip

 Don't see a source model you're looking for?
-Ask your dbt admins to ensure it's been recently run and that it hasn't gone stale.
+Ask your dbt admins to ensure it's been run recently and hasn't gone stale.

 :::

 ### Create a join

-1. From the **Operators** menu, drag the **Join** operator on to the canvas to the right of the source models.
+1. From the **Operators** menu, drag the **Join** operator onto the canvas to the right of the source models.

     <Lightbox src="/img/docs/dbt-cloud/visual-editor/join-not-connected.png" width="90%" title="A join that has not been connected to the models" />

-2. Click-and-drag a line from the **+** connector below the `L` on the join border to the **+** on the `stg_orders` model.
+2. Click and drag a line from the **+** connector below the `L` on the join border to the **+** on the `stg_orders` model.
 Do the same for the `R` connector to the `stg_order_items` model.

     <Lightbox src="/img/docs/dbt-cloud/visual-editor/join-connected.png" width="90%" title="The join is connected to two model operators." />